15 Female celebrities who have mastered androgynous fashion

 Breaking gender stereotypes one look at a time

 The idea that a woman has to dress in a particular way to be considered feminine is, dare we say it, outdated.
-These society-constructed and, quite frankly, imposing, expectations on how (and what) a woman should wear is getting exhausting.
+These society-constructed and, quite frankly, imposing expectations on how (and what) a woman should wear are getting exhausting.
 Clothes are not bound to one gender, nor should they ever be.
-With male pioneers such as David Bowie, Harry Styles and Jared Leto in the movement, androgynous fashion is on the rise.
+With male pioneers such as David Bowie, Harry Styles, and Jared Leto in the movement, androgynous fashion is on the rise.
 But what about the women who had always embraced being feminine while slaying it in clothes traditionally reserved for men?

 This is one of the many reasons why fashion is amazing.
-It's expressive, personal and also incredibly symbolic to echo the social climates.
-Today, you wouldn't bat an eyelash, seeing a woman wearing jeans (or god forbid, pants!).
-But according to Britannica, it's something that was only normalised in the mid-20th century—that's only a little over 50 years ago!
+It’s expressive, personal, and also incredibly symbolic of echoing the social climates.
+Today, you wouldn’t bat an eyelash seeing a woman wearing jeans (or, god forbid, pants!).
+But according to Britannica, it’s something that was only normalised in the mid-20th century—that’s only a little over 50 years ago!
 Before that, wearing pants was considered a statement item that was unacceptable if you were a woman.
-But, look at us now.
+But look at us now.

 1. Kristen Stewart

 Kristen Stewart is no stranger in the realm of androgynous fashion.
 We’re pretty sure that she’s one of the first few celebrities that proudly embraced it even!
 While she may have gotten her big break as Bella Swan in the Twilight series, the actress has since gone on to star in a variety of genres (even scoring a BAFTA and a César Award) as well as become the face of Chanel.
 One fashion tip we can learn from Stewart is how she fuses glamour with casual street style.